 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Shareholders would probably be interested to learn that insiders own shares in First Defiance Financial Corp..
-As individuals, the insiders collectively own US$22m worth of the US$595m company.
+I can report that insiders do own shares in First Defiance Financial Corp..
+In their own names, insiders own US$22m worth of stock in the US$617m company.
 It is good to see some investment by insiders, but it might be worth checking if those insiders have been buying.

 General Public Ownership